IATI/iati-publisher-docs/docs/sign-in.rst

 Getting help
 --------------------------------------------------
-If you are unable to sign in or need help getting access to your organisation's account, please contact us.
+If you are unable to sign in, or need help getting access to your organisation's account, please contact us.